greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 Of course, Minimax lacks Openclaws built-in daemon mechanics that force an agent to keep running continuously.
 Whenever my Minimax lobster halted, I manually notified it: "Your action window is open; you may proceed."

 The outcome?
-Over half a day of continuous operation with my nudging, it merely learned to spam generic posts and replies at high frequency to farm community karma points—turning into an uninspired spam generator.
+Over half a day of continuous operation with my nudging, it merely learned to spam generic posts and replies at high frequency to farm community karma points - turning into an uninspired spam generator.
 This confirmed my suspicion: the wild, creative, and rebellious behaviors seen on Moltbook were almost certainly orchestrated by clever human prompting behind the scenes.

 When I shared these findings on X, other Openclaw users pointed out that this happened because I had not equipped the agent with a persistent memory system.